Stryxin/dnd5edark-foundryvtt/README.md

 You can select the Dark sheet per Actor.

 ## Changelog:
+v2.0.0
+- changed white for a slightly less bright one to reduce eyestrain
+- checkboxes are now inverted to fit better
+- Added **FOUNDRY WIDE DARK MODE** - activate in the module settings with a tickbox
+    - Changes the color scheme of everything in Foundr to "Dark Mode"

+ Tested with these mods, should turn them into Dark Mode as well:

+               - About Time
+               - Sky's Alternate 5e Sheet
+               - Better Filepicker
+               - Better Rolls for 5e
+               - Calendar/Weather
+               - Combat Utility Belt
+               - Dice Calculator
+               - Dynamic Effects
+               - The Furnace
+               - GM Notes
+               - Item Delete Check
+               - Loot Sheet NPC 5e
+               - Magic Items
+               - Plutonium
+               - Point of Interest Character Sheet
+               - Polygot
+               - Token Mold
+               - VTTA - Party Overview

+I tried my best to check everywhere and covert everything but I probably missed couple of things, so If you discover any issues or inconsistencies, please let me know!
+Thank you! ^^

+_______________
 v1.0.6
 - Small update to fix "Creature Size Select" colors
 ________________